 Bangladesh vs India

-Bangladesh is a nation in Southern Asia that is on the Bay of Bengal and is surrounded by India, except for a tiny border with Burma.
+Bangladesh is a nation in Southern Asia on the Bay of Bengal and surrounded by India, except for a tiny border with Burma.

-Bangladesh’s lowlands are flat, and the majority of the nation is built on the deltas of enormous rivers that flow down from the Himalayas.
+Bangladesh’s lowlands are flat, and most of the nation is built on the deltas of enormous rivers flowing down from the Himalayas.

-Bangladesh features a traditional economic system in which available resources are allocated via rudimentary techniques and heredity.
+Bangladesh has a traditional economic system in which resources are allocated via rudimentary techniques and heredity.

 India is a republican country that is run by the people, for the people, and by the people.
 People manage their county, elect their leader, and are self-sufficient in every way.